Athletics Media Relations

 All publications to be produced must be approved by Athletics Media Relations.
 This is especially important regarding the use of the Powercat logo.
 Approval from the Marketing Director is required for newsletters, booklets, programs, flyers, brochures, and etc. that go out to the media, community, prospective student-athletes, parents, etc. A guide on the correct usage of the logo will be given to each coaching staff member.

 The Athletics Media Relations Office is responsible for producing an annual media guide for each intercollegiate sport sponsored by the Department.
 Please note that the documents are only available online.
-Printed media guides may be done at the specific request and budget expense of that sport.
 Criteria governing the publication of a media guide are as follows:

 - The guide is formatted and sized according to individual sport requirements.
 The number of pages, use of photos, etc., is commensurate with the media interest in the sport.
 The number of guides to be printed is determined by media requirements and those requested by and agreed to with the Head Coach of each sport.